-1.e carbon stocks and these equations are consistent with those required by the protocol.
+The inventory methodology describes the volume and biomass equations used to compute the project's carbon stocks and these equations are consistent with those required by the protocol.
 Appropriate use of biomass equations is demonstrated.

 Each applicable pool/combination of pools must meet the minimum precision threshold of +/- 20 percent at the 90 percent confidence interval.
 Project Operators can improve the precision of their estimates through additional inventory effort but can only include it in their reporting after the confidence estimate has been verified.
 Projects must include the uncertainty adjustment associated with their most recent verification effort.